openebs-archive/openebs-docs/docs/uglocalpv-device.md

 *OpenEBS Dynamic Local PV provisioner* can create Kubernetes Local Persistent Volumes using block devices available on the node to persist data, hereafter referred to as *OpenEBS Local PV Device* volumes.

-*OpenEBS Local PV Device* volumes have the following advantages compared to native Kubernetes Local Peristent Volumes.
+*OpenEBS Local PV Device* volumes have the following advantages compared to native Kubernetes Local Persistent Volumes.
 - Dynamic Volume provisioner as opposed to a Static Provisioner.
 - Better management of the Block Devices used for creating Local PVs by OpenEBS NDM.
 NDM provides capabilities like discovering Block Device properties, setting up Device Filters, metrics collection and ability to detect if the Block Devices have moved across nodes.